-- □ count in 2s, 5s and 10s, forwards and backwards - ☐ find 1⁄2 and 1⁄4 of simple shapes and sets of objects - □ sort objects into common groups and describe what they have done - $\ \square$ ask and answer questions and display their findings - ☐ give and follow directions - ☐ measure objects using their hands, feet or a pencil.
+- solve problems using numbers up to 100 - count in 2s, 5s and 10s, forwards and backwards - find 1/2 and 1/4 of simple shapes and sets of objects - sort objects into common groups and describe what they have done - ask and answer questions and display their findings - give and follow directions - measure objects using their hands, feet or a pencil.

-This is a small part of the skills and knowledge your child is learning in order to meet this standard.
-Talk to the teacher for more information about your child's learning.
+This is a small part of the skills and knowledge your child is learning in order to meet curriculum expectation.